 - Three pound signs: ### to signify the conclusion of the press release

-The new hire headline, consisting of 10 to 20 words, should include your business name, the new hire’s name, and his or her position.
-By including all three of these mentions, you will ensure that readers and journalists know immediately what is under discussion.
-Follow this headline convention: [Business Name] Hires [New Hire Name] for/as [Job Title or Role].
+The headline of your new hire press release should include your business name, the new hire’s name, and their position in about 10 to 20 words.
+Including all these elements ensures that readers and journalists know immediately what is under discussion.
+If you’re not certain where to start, follow this headline convention: [Business Name] Hires [New Hire Name] for/as [Job Title or Role].

-The lead paragraph is the first paragraph of a press release body and should answer five specific questions—who, what, where, when, why—in 50 to 70 words.
-This leading paragraph is the most important paragraph since it communicates everything that the reader needs to know about the new employee, his or her responsibilities, and the way that it will benefit the business and community.
+The lead paragraph is the first paragraph in the body of your story and the most important one.
+It’s your chance to entice the reader and communicate everything they need to know about the new employee, their responsibilities, and how it will benefit the business and community.

 - Who: The new hire’s name

-- What: What the new hire will be doing, his or her position and/or title
+- What: What the new hire will be doing, their position and/or title

-- Where: Where the new hire is from, his or her background and/or education
+- Where: Where the new hire is from, their background and/or education

 - When: The new hire’s first day on the job

-The next section of the body comprises the bulk of the press release, and should be anywhere from 50 to 200 words.
-A new hire press release sheds a positive light on the new team member by describing the expertise of the new hire.
-Additionally, consider mentioning your company and how the new hire expands or strengthens your business.
+The next few paragraphs build on the lead and should be anywhere from 50 to 200 words (in total).
+This section of your new hire press release sheds a positive light on the new team member by describing their expertise and accomplishments.
+Additionally, it references your company and how the new hire expands or strengthens your business.

-Here are some features of the new employee that could be useful to include this section:
+Here are some features of the new employee that could be useful to include in your supporting paragraphs: